drewelliott/clab-radius/README.md

 | :----- | :------: | :-------- |
 | admin  | admin    | local     |
 | drew   | admin    | radius    |

+### freeRADIUS logs

+To make it very easy to watch the logging for both the server and the accounting, I have the container logs sent to the host machine. *This also makes the logs persistent after destroying the lab*

+The radius server log is at `clab/logs/radius.log`

+The accounting log is at `clab/logs/radacct/<ip>` (192.168.6.2 is SRL and .3 is SROS)
+> Note: you will need to use `sudo` to look at the accounting logs because of the sensitive nature of the contents